grapp1/kw-intern/parflow/docs/parflow_keys.rst

     The value must be one of the following options ['Galerkin', 'NonGalerkin']

 .. warning::
-    The ParFlow key is written as  .Linear.Preconditioner.PFMG.RAPType
+    The ParFlow key is written as *Solver.LinPrecondPFMGRAPType.Linear.Preconditioner.PFMG.RAPType*

 Solver.NonlinearSolver